urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-  Fortran 95 .
-Note, the scalar= keyword and allocatable
-  scalar entities are available in Fortran 2003 .
+  Fortran 95. allocatable scalar entities were added in Fortran 2003.

 ### **See Also**